JuliaPlots/PlotlyJS.jl/notes.md

 The reason we need this method is that we would like users to be able to change the value directly with "dot-notaion" without having to worry about whether the value sits in a custom or native Julia type.

 For example, suppose we have a `Scatter` trace named `s`.
-If we wanted to change the opacity to `0.5` and didn't have this method, we would need to call
+If we wanted to change the opacity to `0.5`.
+If we didn't have this method we would need to call

 ```julia
 s.opacity.value = 0.5